efremover/efremova/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Nutrition Scientist and Doctoral Student in Life, Health, and Chemical Sciences
+role: Nutrition Scientist and Doctoral Student in Life, Health and Chemical Sciences
 # Organizations/Affiliations to show in About widget
 organizations:
 - name: Stazione Zoologica Anton Dohrn